Android-for-Python/Android-for-Python-Users/README.md

 For portability the asyncio usage must mimic the Kivy lifecycle.
 Generally async IO calls must only occur while the Kivy clock is running.

 An app will terminate when **both** loops terminate.
-One loop may terminate before the other, the app code must handle these cases.
-Generall try/except is the way to do this, alternatively use Kivy lifecycle state.
+One loop may terminate before the other, the app code must handle any cases that arise due to the app design.
+Generally try/except is the way to do this, alternatively use Kivy lifecycle state.

 ### more complex asyncio usage